Where is Florianopolis

 live in or near a city where there is a Brazilian

-Consulate (Los Angeles, San Francisco, New York, Miami,
+Consulate (in the U.S.: Los Angeles, San Francisco, New York, Miami,

 Houston, Washington D.C., Chicago and Boston), you may